No charges filed in no-knock warrant killing of Amir Locke

 MINNEAPOLIS (AP) — Minnesota prosecutors declined to file charges Wednesday against a Minneapolis police SWAT team officer who fatally shot Amir Locke while executing an early morning no-knock search warrant in a downtown apartment in February.

-Locke, 22, who was Black, was staying on a couch in the apartment when authorities entered it on Feb.
+Locke, 22, who was Black, was staying on a couch in his cousin's apartment when authorities entered it on Feb.
 2 without knocking as part of an investigation into a homicide in neighboring St. Paul.

+Attorney General Keith Ellison and Hennepin County Attorney Michael Freeman, whose offices reviewed the case, said that after reviewing all of the evidence, they determined that Officer Mark Hanneman was justified in firing his weapon.
+They said at a news conference that Hanneman’s body camera footage shows that Locke pointed his gun at the officer.

+Locke's mother, Karen Wells, said at a separate news conference that she was “disgusted” by the decision.
+Appearing in New York with attorney Ben Crump and civil rights leader the Rev. Al Sharpton, she vowed to keep up pressure on Minneapolis city leaders.
+She said Hanneman “executed my baby boy” and warned him:

+“This is not over.
+You may have been found not guilty, but in the eyes of me, being the mother who I am, you are guilty,” Wells said.
+"And I’m not going to give up.
+Continue to have your restless nights, because I know you do. ...
+Because the spirit of my baby is going to haunt you for the rest of your life.”

-Locke, who was not named in the warrant, was shot seconds after authorities say he pointed a gun in the direction of officers.
-Locke's family has questioned that.
-Body camera footage shows Locke holding a gun before he was shot.
+Locke, who was not named in the warrant, was shot seconds after he displayed a gun.
+The body camera footage shows that Locke was holding a gun before he was shot.

-Attorney General Keith Ellison, whose office reviewed the case, said prosecutors determined Officer Mark Hanneman was justified in firing his weapon.

-“After a thorough review of all available evidence, however, there is insufficient admissible evidence to file criminal charges in this case.
-Specifically, the State would be unable to disprove beyond a reasonable doubt any of the elements of Minnesota’s use-of-deadly-force statute that authorizes the use of force by Officer Hanneman.
-Nor would the State be able to prove beyond a reasonable doubt a criminal charge against any other officer involved in the decision-making that led to the death of Amir Locke,” Ellison and Hennepin County Attorney Michael Freeman said in a joint statement.
+Ellison and Freeman said Locke might never have been shot if not for the no-knock warrant.
+But they said there was insufficient evidence to prove beyond a reasonable doubt that Hanneman violated any of the legal elements of the state statute governing when police can use deadly force.

+“It would be unethical for us to file charges in a case in which we know that we will not able to prevail because the law does not support the charges,” Ellison said.

 Locke's death came as three former Minneapolis police officers were on trial in federal court in St. Paul in George Floyd's killing.
 It sparked protests and a reexamination of no-knock search warrants.
-Minneapolis Mayor Jacob Frey announced an immediate moratorium on such warrants, and in March, he announced a new policy that requires officers to knock and wait before entering a residence.
+Minneapolis Mayor Jacob Frey announced an immediate moratorium on such warrants, and on Tuesday, he formalized a new policy that will take effect Friday requiring officers to knock and wait before entering a residence.
 Some lawmakers also have been pushing for a statewide ban on no-knock warrants, except in rare circumstances.

+Locke's family was angry that police initially described him as a suspect, which police later said was a mistake.

+“Amir was not a suspect.
+Our investigation found no evidence that he had any role in the homicide investigation that brought the police to his door at 6:48 on Feb.
+2,” Ellison said.
+“Amir was a victim.
+He never should have been called a suspect.”

 In their applications for search warrants of the Minneapolis apartment and other locations, authorities said a no-knock warrant was necessary to protect the public and officers as they looked for guns, drugs and clothing worn by people suspected in a violent killing.
 Authorities asked that officers be allowed to conduct the search without knocking, and outside the hours of 7 a.m. and 8 p.m., because the suspects being sought in the Jan.
 10 killing of Otis Elder had a history of violence.